This user has not added any information to their profile yet.

 I am writing a new scholarly book on animal play.

-I conducted a ten-year field study of play behavior in brown bears Ursus arctos on Admiralty Island, Alaska, in collaboration with Johanna Fagen.
+My lab at the University of Alaska conducted a ten-year field study of play behavior in brown bears Ursus arctos on Admiralty Island, Alaska.
 We found that play experience increases survival in the young brown bears we studied.
-This finding and others reported subsequently by other researchers and on other species indicate that play has benefits that can be measured in ecological currency — survival, for example — or, less directly, with broadly accepted surrogate measures.
+This finding and others reported subsequently by other researchers and on other species indicate that play has benefits that can be measured in ecological currency — survival, for example — or, less directly, in other broadly accepted fitness surrogate measures.
+Precise mechanisms by which play experience can or may enhance survival or other fitness proxies remain open for discussion and scientific investigation.

 In addition to my new animal play book, my current research and writing projects include:

--- tabulation and analysis of brown bear-bird play observations from the Admiralty Island field study noted above
+• tabulation and analysis of observations of brown bear play behavior involving birds, from the Admiralty Island field study noted above

-I am a retired University of Alaska faculty member and currently work part-time as a GED examiner at a Juneau adult education center.
-I have studied the Tlingit language for five years.
+I am a retired University of Alaska faculty member.
+I currently work part-time as a technical editor-proofreader and housesitter/dogsitter/catsitter.
+I have studied the Lingít ("Tlingit") indigenous language of Alaska and Yukon for eight years.
 I have performed in local productions of the Nutcracker ballet each year since 1992.

 https://www.facebook.com/dreamfarmpress